khalladay/khalladay.github.com/all/blog/_posts/2014-01-12-Runtime-Shader-Compilation-Unity.md

 Their post talks about a tool called CgBatch, which is included with Unity, and according to [this SIGGRAPH presentation](http://www.realtimerendering.com/downloads/MobileCrossPlatformChallenges_siggraph.pdf), is either the entire shader compilation pipeline for Unity, or is at least one step in it.
 The siggraph link only describes it as a tool to generate HLSL, but in practice it seems to fully translate shaders into a format accepted by that material constructor from above.
 Since CgBatch isn't meant for public use, there isn't anything in the way of documentation to know for sure.

 Ok, so we know we need to use CgBatch, but where do we get it.
 On Mac, you can find it inside of Unity.app (right click and select "Show Package Contents"), inside the Tools folder.
-I'm not sure where windows would keep this (if you know, send me a messsage [on twitter](http://twitter.com/khalladay) and I will update this post).
+On Windows, you're looking for CgBatch.exe, located in Unity/Editor/Data/Tools.
+Thanks to [@izaleu](https://twitter.com/izaleu) for this :D ).
 Create a folder inside your project's StreamingAssets directory and paste CgBatch into it (it must be inside subdirectory of StreamingAssets).

 CgBatch also relies on Cg.framework, which you can find in the Unity.app/Contents/Frameworks folder.
 If you try to run CgBatch however, you'll notice that it actually relies on Cg.framework being located in  "../Frameworks/Cg.framework", so copy and paste the entire folder into your project's StreamingAssets folder.